-Chin Swee Cave Temple is a popular tourist attraction perched a few km before the peak of Genting Highlands on a sharp, rocky slope.
+Chin Swee Cave Temple is a Chinese temple perched on a rocky slope before the summit, connected by road or cable car via Awana Skyway.
 Originally a cave temple, years of development have produced an expansive physical complex beyond the original altar chamber, rooted in traditional Chinese architecture expressed by ornate prayer halls, colourful statues, opulent archways and its iconic pagoda.

 The temple was built by the founder of Genting (Lim Goh Tong) to venerate Buddhist figure Chin Swee, a year after he constructed the first resort and casino in 1975.
 The site was chosen as it reminded him of his birth village's landscape in Fujian, China.
 Constructed over 18 years with a foundation dug from solid bedrock, modern machinery was eschewed because of harsh terrain.